promisedlandt/cookbook-repo_keys/README.md

 # repo_keys

-Manage your Bitbucket deploy ssh keys via Chef.
+Manage your Bitbucket or Github deploy ssh keys via Chef.

 # Shoulders of giants